 INJURY, ILLNESS, AND HOSPITAL VISITS

 Catholic HEART Workcamp takes all injuries and illnesses very seriously.
 First and foremost parents are notified promptly should any minor or major injuries or illnesses occur.
 No one who is sick or injured is sent to a worksite.
-We use common sense when it comes to injuries and respond as a parent would to medical situations or illness that occur in one’s own home.
+We use common sense when it comes to injuries and respond as a parent would to medical situations or illnesses that occur in one’s own home.
 Most minor injuries can be dealt with through supplies provided in the first aid kit.
 First aid kits are available at each worksite and at the school and local emergency numbers are clearly listed!

 If a person is hurt or becomes ill at a worksite, the adult leader on the team is asked to call the school and inform the Workcamp staff and nurse of the situation.
 Any person who is sick or injured should stop working.
 They will be picked up by staff members and returned to the home base to rest.
 The nurse and CHWC staff will keep a close watch on the camper until his/her adult leader returns from their worksite.

 When it is obvious a person needs medical attention because of a major problem or life-threatening injury, he/she will be driven to the local hospital emergency room or 911 will be called and the person will be transported by ambulance.
 Whenever possible, the camp nurse or parish contact person will accompany the person.
 Unless there is more than one adult leader with the team, the adult leader should not leave the team.
 Parents will be called immediately in this kind of situation.
 When a person is sent to a hospital emergency room, he/she will either be sent home or back to the school based on the physician’s assessment and evaluation, as well as the parent’s final decision.